merge-api/merge-sdk-kotlin/docs/hris/TimeOffBalancesApi.md

 val expand : kotlin.String = employee // kotlin.String | Which relations should be returned in expanded form.
-Multiple relation names should be comma separated without spaces. val includeDeletedData : kotlin.Boolean = true // kotlin.Boolean | Whether to include data that was marked as deleted by third party webhooks. val includeRemoteData : kotlin.Boolean = true // kotlin.Boolean | Whether to include the original data Merge fetched from the third-party to produce these models. val modifiedAfter : java.time.OffsetDateTime = 2013-10-20T19:20:30+01:00 // java.time.OffsetDateTime | If provided, will only return objects modified after this datetime. val modifiedBefore : java.time.OffsetDateTime = 2013-10-20T19:20:30+01:00 // java.time.OffsetDateTime | If provided, will only return objects modified before this datetime. val pageSize : kotlin.Int = 56 // kotlin.Int | Number of results to return per page.
-val policyType : kotlin.String = policyType_example // kotlin.String | If provided, will only return TimeOffBalance with this policy type.
-Options: ('VACATION', 'SICK', 'PERSONAL', 'JURY_DUTY', 'VOLUNTEER', 'BEREAVEMENT')
+Multiple relation names should be comma separated without spaces. val includeDeletedData : kotlin.Boolean = true // kotlin.Boolean | Whether to include data that was marked as deleted by third party webhooks. val includeRemoteData : kotlin.Boolean = true // kotlin.Boolean | Whether to include the original data Merge fetched from the third-party to produce these models. val modifiedAfter : java.time.OffsetDateTime = 2013-10-20T19:20:30+01:00 // java.time.OffsetDateTime | If provided, only objects synced by Merge after this date time will be returned. val modifiedBefore : java.time.OffsetDateTime = 2013-10-20T19:20:30+01:00 // java.time.OffsetDateTime | If provided, only objects synced by Merge before this date time will be returned. val pageSize : kotlin.Int = 56 // kotlin.Int | Number of results to return per page. val policyType : kotlin.String = policyType_example // kotlin.String | If provided, will only return TimeOffBalance with this policy type.
+Options: ('VACATION', 'SICK', 'PERSONAL', 'JURY_DUTY', 'VOLUNTEER', 'BEREAVEMENT')  * `VACATION` - VACATION * `SICK` - SICK * `PERSONAL` - PERSONAL * `JURY_DUTY` - JURY_DUTY * `VOLUNTEER` - VOLUNTEER * `BEREAVEMENT` - BEREAVEMENT
 val remoteFields : kotlin.String = policy_type // kotlin.String | Deprecated.
 Use show_enum_origins.
 val remoteId : kotlin.String = remoteId_example // kotlin.String | The API provider's ID for the given object.
 val showEnumOrigins : kotlin.String = policy_type // kotlin.String | Which fields should be returned in non-normalized form.